Police powers to stop and search, enter private property and seize goods

 In general, the police don’t have the power to search premises without a warrant unless they have obtained the permission of the person concerned, or a delay in obtaining a warrant would be likely to defeat the ends of justice, for example, that evidence will be destroyed or removed.

 There are also certain statutes which provide for the search of premises, cars or vessels without a warrant.
-Evidence obtained legally by these means would be as admissible as evidence in a court.
+Evidence obtained legally by these means would be admissible as evidence in a court.
 Admissibility of evidence obtained during a search is always subject to examination by the courts and depends on the circumstances of particular cases.

 As well as getting a warrant to enter and search because of suspected crime, a warrant can be issued to enter premises to check if the occupant is at risk because of mental illness.
 For example if a local authority has been unable to get access to premises where it believes that there is an adult at risk of harm it can seek a warrant of entry.
 The warrant allows a police office to open a locked door by force if necessary.

-A warrant can also be issued to enter the home of a registered sex offender to ensure a risk assessment of the likelihood of her/him committing another offence is completed.
+A warrant can also be issued to enter the home of a registered sex offender to ensure a risk assessment of the likelihood of them committing another offence is completed.
 The warrant lasts for one month and does not automatically give the police permission to seize and keep anything they find.

 When can the police seize property covered in the warrant and other goods